Cycling to UOW

 Bike racks, bike bases and end of trip facilities

-There are bike racks sufficient for nearly 1000 bicycles on the Wollongong Campus to ensure parking is convenient and safe.
-Bike racks are located outside nearly every building on campus.
+Bike racks are located outside nearly every building on the Wollongong Campus.
 Other campuses also have racks available.
-Please email email@example.com if you think more bike racks are needed at any campus.
-Bicycles must be parked at designated bike racks – not chained to railings, light posts, trees or buildings.
+Please email firstname.lastname@example.org if you think more bike racks are needed.
+Bicycles must be parked at designated bike racks, and not chained to railings, light posts, trees or buildings.
 Bikes not parked at designated racks may be impounded by Security.

 It is strongly recommended that you use a D-Bolt lock to secure your bike to the rack.

-At the Wollongong Campus, there are five undercover Bike bases where you can lock up your bike and have access to shower facilities, change rooms and toilets.
-Best of all, they're free to use for staff and students you just need to get a UOW access card.
+At the Wollongong Campus, there are undercover and CCTV-monitored Bike Bases where you can lock up your bike and have access to shower facilities, change rooms and toilets.
+They're free to use for staff and students, you just need to get a UOW access card.

 Bike bases are located at: